warmcat/libwebsockets/lib/secure-streams/README.md

 The name of the trust store described in the `trust_stores` section to apply to validate the remote server cert.

+If missing and tls is enabled on the streamtype, then validation is attempted using the OS trust store, otherwise the connection fails.

 ### `use_auth`

 Indicate that the streamtype should use the named auth type from the `auth`